NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 {% endhighlight %}
 <!-- NEED TO EXPLAIN WHAT THESE DO -->

 The above code can be broken down into two components.
-Line 1 - 4 set parameters to define which parts of data set are to be analyzed, while line 5-8 pulls the data and connects what it does
+Line 1 - 4 set parameters to define which parts of the dataset are to be analyzed, while line 5-8 pulls data and connects what it does

 Line 2 is relevant in this example, as there are 14 experimental runs to choose from that were performed in this study and each was tested under different conditions.
 In this experiment run 3 measured the EEG signal obtained during movement of the left and right hands, both separately and simultaneously.

 ### Preprocessing

 When plotting power spectral density (psd), only epoching is necessary as we want to see the psd across the entire available frequency range.
-However for topomap plotting you will need to preprocess you data with a band pass filter to isolate the specific frequency range you want to visualize.
+However for topomap plotting you will need to preprocess your data with a band pass filter to isolate the specific frequency range you want to visualize.
 The example below also strips the channel names of their default "." keys to avoid errors when reading your channel names.

-### Epoching the data
+### Epoching data

 Epoching is basically segmenting your data into smaller chunks of readable data that contain events, or fluctuations in the EEG signal (caused by changing signal potential?).
 Epoching helps to truncate the objects you need to analyze into more manageable bytes that contain the information you actually want.
 To epoch your data you can follow the steps below: